karlicoss/bleanser/README.md

 ### do_cleanup

-There are two ways you can think about `do_cleanup` (creating a 'cleaned'/snapshot file) -- by specifying an 'upper' or 'lower' bound:
+There are two ways you can think about `do_cleanup` (creating a 'cleaned'/normalised representation of an input file) -- by specifying an 'upper' or 'lower' bound:

 - upper: specify which data you want to drop, dumping everything else to `cleaned`
 - lower: specify which keys/data you want to keep, e.g. only returning a few keys which uniquely identify events in the data